spring-projects/spring-boot/README.md

 ## Samples
 The following samples are included.
 To run use `java -jar target/<archive>.jar`

-* spring-bootstrap-simple-sample - A simple command line application
+* spring-zero-simple-sample - A simple command line application
-* spring-bootstrap-jetty-sample - Embedded Jetty
+* spring-zero-jetty-sample - Embedded Jetty
-* spring-bootstrap-tomcat-sample - Embedded Tomcat
+* spring-zero-tomcat-sample - Embedded Tomcat
-* spring-bootstrap-service-sample - Simple REST service with production features
+* spring-zero-service-sample - Simple REST service with production features
 * spring-batch-sample - Define and run a Batch job in a few lines of code
-* spring-bootstrap-data-sample - Spring Data JPA + Hibernate + HSQLDB
+* spring-zero-data-sample - Spring Data JPA + Hibernate + HSQLDB